RatKingRay/peaceway/README.md

 ---
 Future additions will include the following:
 * Being able to add custom emotions for the exercise tables
-* After 7 days from the budget's creation it will automatically refresh with the current weekly budget allowance and subtract the previous week's carryover if the value was in the negative range
+* Add the subtraction of the previous week's carryover if the value was in the negative range for the budget

 ## Installation
 ---